Thank you for social distancing - covid-19 update (12 April 2021)

 We're delighted to give you a warm welcome to the National Park.
 While you can meet friends and family outdoors, remember many restrictions remain in place.
 When outside meeting friends and family you do not live with (or have formed a support bubble with), this can be in a group of up to six (from any number of households) or in a group of any size from up to two households.

-We know how important accessing the National Park is to your health and wellbeing and therefore all our car parks and toilets remain open.
+We know how important accessing the National Park is to your health and wellbeing and therefore all our car parks and toilets remain open for local use.
 Public rights of way everywhere remain open as permitted by law but we ask you to observe social distancing guidelines.
 This includes staying two metres apart from anyone not in your own household or part of your support bubble, which means staying two metres apart.
 Where this is not possible, stay one metre apart and take extra steps to stay safe such as wearing a face covering.
 Bring hand sanitiser for use after touching shared surfaces (gates, stiles etc) and wash your hands as soon as you are back indoors.

 Ready for a two-wheel adventure?

 The North York Moors is a fantastic location for cycling, whether you're a family cyclist or a world-class mountain biker.

 If you're looking for inspiration, check out our downloadable cycling routes, right across the North York Moors and Howardian Hills.
 We have miles of country roads, bridleways, forest tracks and disused railway lines, and there are three dedicated cycling centres:

 - Sutton Bank - for families and those new to mountain biking

 - Dalby Forest - for families right through to more experienced mountain bikers

 - Great Fryup Dale - for more experienced mountain bikers and road cyclists